xinzhan/core-services.en/help/interface/core-services/core-services.md

   >[!IMPORTANT]
   >
-  >All Analytics customers are already provisioned for core services like customer attributes.
+  >All Analytics customers are already provisioned for core services like Customer Attributes.
 If you are not an Analytics customer, contact Customer Care to request to be provisioned.

 ## Step 6.
 Verify the core services implementation {#section_E641782A0F4F44AF8C9C91216BE330D5}